plone/volto/docs/source/addons/index.md

 that other add-on's configuration loader is executed first, so you can depend on the configuration being already applied.
 Another benefit is that you'll have to declare only the "top level" add-on in your project, the dependencies will be discovered and automatically treated as Volto add-ons.
-For example, volto-slate depends on volto-object-widget's configuration being already applied, so volto-slate can declare in its `package.json`:
+For example, `volto-slate` depends on `volto-object-widget`'s configuration being already applied, so `volto-slate` can declare in its `package.json`:

 ```json
 {